oC-n/ati-rse_learning-git/connections.md

 The Challenge
 -------------
 Take two characters from two different stories, and list:
-* 5 commonalities they share.
+* One commonality they share: on what ground could they feel they belong to the same community?
 * 5 imagined events that could connect them to each other.
-* 1 event (from their respective stories) that could connect them.
+* 1 event from each of their respective stories that could connect them.